RippedKek/ScriptAI/README.md

 The **OCR-Based Student Assessment System** is a complete automated framework for evaluating handwritten exam scripts using **vision-language models (VLMs)** and **NLP-based semantic grading**.
 It performs OCR, figure analysis, and intelligent grading by comparing responses to reference answers using similarity metrics or API-based assessment.
 The system is modular, GPU-optimized, and scalable for institutional use.

+**Update 15-10-2025: This codebase can now be used as a backend server**

 ---

 ## Key Features